 The station is located approximately 38 kms from Melaka old town and can be reached by either taxi or a much cheaper local bus.

-Tampin Station is served by the new high-speed Electric Train Services (ETS), KTM Komuter Trains (commuter) and the older and slower Intercity Express Trains.
+Tampin Station is served by the new high-speed Electric Train Services (ETS), KTM Komuter Trains (commuter) and the odd Shuttle Train to JB.

 With the new dual track now extended down to Gemas (a couple of stations to the south of Tampin), you can now travel on the fast ETS Trains that are now running along Malaysia'a west coast North - South Railway Line.

-ETS Trains can take you quickly to all destinations north, all the way up to the border with Thailand a Padang Besar.
+ETS Trains can take you quickly to all destinations north, all the way up to the border with Thailand at Padang Besar.

-If you want to travel by train to / from Tampin quickly to places like Kuala Lumpur (KL Sentral), Ipoh, Butterworth Penang - these are the trains to take.
+If you want to travel by train to / from Tampin to Kuala Lumpur (KL Sentral), Ipoh, Butterworth Penang - these are the trains to take.

-Please Note : All Intercity Train services to/from Tampin have been cancelled from 19th May 2016.
+Please Note : All diesel Intercity Express Train services to/from Tampin have been cancelled from 19th May 2016.

-You can see the new schedule (under the current ones) on the following pages :
+You can see the new Shuttle schedule on the following pages :

-Tampin is on the Gemas - Seremban Komuter Train Line with departures leaving every 30 minutes or so to Seremban throughout the day, starting at around 05.30 until 23.00.
+Tampin Station is on the Tampin - Seremban - KL Sentral - Batu Caves Komuter Train Line with departures leaving every 30 minutes or so during peak / rush hours from Tampin to KL Sentral, starting at around 05.00 until around 21.30.

 Tickets for Komuter trains are only available for sale on the day of travel, so you just turn up and buy your tickets for the next departure.

-If you are planning to use the ETS or Intercity Trains you will need to buy your tickets in advance as these services can often be full!
+If you are planning to use the ETS or Shuttle / Intercity Trains you will need to buy your tickets in advance as these services can often be full!

 If you just turn up at Tampin expecting to get a ticket, you will often be disappointed.

-Tickets for these trains are available for sale 60 days in advance and can be purchased from any mainline KTMB railway station ticketing office or online for a small added fee.
+Tickets for these trains are available for sale 60 days in advance and can be purchased from any mainline KTMB railway station ticketing office or online via KTMB for a small added fee, or usually cheaper, use an online agent.

 Related Pages :